VectorZeroAI/ZeroWeb/README.md

 Exposes funktions:
 "initDB(path)"

-"start_scraper_thread"
+"start_scraping_prozess(list of rows)"

 "end_scraping"

 "end_scraping" saves the DB and shuts dows all the threads.

-scraper threadd pseudocode:
+start_scraper_prozess pseudocode:

+def start_scraper_prozess(list of rows):

+start enouther prozess, offload it to enouther core.

-For each row in [the list of allocated rows]
+    For each row in [list of rows] get_snippet(URL)
-    get_snippet(URL)
-    save it into the second colum
+        save it into the second collum
         if shutdown request = 1
             shut down
         time.sleep(get from collum 4)

 ---